Joseph F. Klimavicz

 Deputy Assistant Attorney General, Chief Information Officer

 Mr. Joseph F. Klimavicz joined the Department of Justice (DOJ) leadership team as Deputy Assistant Attorney General and Chief Information Officer (CIO) in May 2014.
-In this position, he provides leadership and oversight of the department’s information technology programs and services in support of the department’s technology-intensive law enforcement mission.
+In this position, he provides leadership and oversight of the Department’s information and technology programs in support of the Department’s law enforcement and crime prevention mission.

 Mr. Klimavicz received a Bachelor of Science degree from Virginia Polytechnic Institute and State University in 1983 and a Master of Engineering degree from Virginia Polytechnic Institute and State University in 1988.
 Major areas of study included geodesy, photogrammetry and imaging systems.
 In 2012, Mr. Klimavicz received the U.S. Presidential Rank Award for Distinguished Executive Service - the highest honor attainable for federal government work.